bunqCommunity/bunqJSClient/README.md

 The example uses [dotenv](https://github.com/motdotla/dotenv) so make sure to copy the `.env.example` file to `.env` and enter the correct values.

 ## Supported APIs
-For more details look into the endpoints found at `src/Api/*`
+For more details look into the endpoints found at `src/Api/*`.

+Currently the only missing features are:

+ - Uploading binary files.
+For example the attachment endpoints
+ - Sending requests to the encrypted endpoints.
+For example the PUT /card

 ## Contributors